EzehCL/Copywriting-Portfolio/README.md

 ## Project 5: Website Content Writing
--Description: Crafting clear, engaging, and SEO-friendly content that connects with your audience and boosts your online presence
+##### Description: Crafting clear, engaging, and SEO-friendly content that connects with your audience and boosts your online presence

--Goal:  To create clear, engaging content that attracts, informs, and converts visitors
+##### Goal:  To create clear, engaging content that attracts, informs, and converts visitors

 ### Homepage Content – GreenLife Herbal Supplement Company